pfilipow/PLDataSource/README.md

 ### `PLMergedDataSource`

-A subclass that merges the results of several other data sources.
-(TODO: Add more here)
+A subclass of `PLDataSource` that merges the results of several other data sources.
+Each of its "child" data sources is assumed to manage a single section in a table view.
+This is handy if you use Core Data and would like to use `NSFetchedResultsController` to show different entities in different sections of a table view.

-### `PLDirectoryContentDataSource`

-A subclass of `PLDataSource` that observes the content of a particular directory and populates a single-section table view with the results.

-## Requirements

 ## Installation